Vince Hill: Solo career

 Although known mainly for his voice, Hill was also a songwriter and composed many songs with his musical director Ernie Dunstall.
 These were used on his studio albums and flip sides to his singles of the day.
-The Dunstall-Hill composition "Why Or Where Or When" was also notably recorded by Mr. Lee Grant and topped the New Zealand charts in 1968, whilst "I Never Did As I Was Told" was covered by Broadway star Robert Goulet in 1971.
-Hill's song was the overall winner of the 1973 Castlebar Song Contest with "I'm Gonna Make It" sung by Joe Cuddy.
+The Dunstall-Hill composition "Why Or Where Or When" was also recorded by Mr. Lee Grant and topped the New Zealand chart in 1968, while "I Never Did As I Was Told" was covered by Broadway star Robert Goulet in 1971.
+Hill's song "I'm Gonna Make It", sung by Joe Cuddy, was the overall winner of the 1973 Castlebar Song Contest.

-Hill's long-term recording contract with EMI Columbia came to an end in 1974, by which time he had released 14 studios albums and countless singles.
-The following year, Hill signed to a new recording deal with CBS Records, for whom he released a further three studio albums of contemporary song material.
+Hill's long-term recording contract with EMI Columbia came to an end in 1974, by which time he had released 14 studio albums and countless singles.
+In the following year he signed to a new recording deal with CBS Records, for whom he released a further three studio albums of contemporary song material.
 Hill also continued to perform regularly in clubs, cabaret and various stage productions.

 In 1976, Hill's life and career were celebrated when he was made the subject of an episode of This Is Your Life (presented by Eamonn Andrews).
-During the seventies, Hill also made his début as a television host; his first series was for BBC television, They Sold A Million (1973).
-Next was the hugely successful The Musical Time Machine, which began in 1975.
-Both series co-starred The Young Generation.
-Hill also hosted his own prime-time television show in Canada called Vince Hill At The Club, which also aired in the USA.
+During the 1970s, Hill also made his début as a television host; his first series was for BBC television, They Sold A Million (1973).
+Next was the successful The Musical Time Machine, which began in 1975.
+Both series co-starred the Young Generation.
+Hill also hosted his own prime-time television show in Canada called Vince Hill At The Club, which also aired in the US.